bisturi/bisturi/docs/reference/03_int_field.md

+# Integer Fields

-A `Int` field represents an integer which can be
+A `Int` field represents an integer which can:

- - signed or unsigned
+ - be signed or unsigned.
- - represented in big endian, little endian or local (based in the local machine, `sys.byteorder`)
+ - be in big endian, little endian or local endian (based in the local machine, `sys.byteorder`)

-By default `Int` is unsigned and big endian.

-The `Int` field obviously requires some amount of bytes: the size if the field.
-By default is 4.
+ - be of arbitrary but fixed size.

+By default `Int` represents an unsigned, big endian integer of 4 bytes but that can be changed of course.

 Let see an example that uses several different `Int`s